tsdatateam/ssdb_manager/README.md

 ```sh
 create_table(key:tuple, table_name:str, df, schema:str = 'dbo', custom_connection:bool = False, driver:str = 'ODBC Driver 17 for SQL Server', show_progress:bool = False, **kwargs)
 ```
-Creates a table using the passed pandas dataframe in the database.
+Creates a table using the passed pandas DataFrame in the database.
 **Arguments:**
   - **key**: Tuple in format (server, database).
   - **table_name**: Name of table to be created in the database.